pedrovalls/R_codes/README.md

 # R_codes
 R codes for Lecture Notes of Time Series Econometrics for the MSc and PhD course in Time Series Econometrics.
-I´ve been teaching this course since 2000 in an undergraduated level and after 2008 also as a graduated level.
-From 2000 up to 2018 I used EVIEWS and OxMetrics for the examples and after 2019 also R. In this repository I will present the codes in R and there will be to other repositories for EVIEWS and OxMetrics.
+Intuition for non stationary processes and how to induce stationarity